-offset of short in the memory region.
+offset of short in the memory region. value is the new value for the element.

 OffsetOutOfBoundsException when offset is negative or greater than or equal to the number of elements in the raw memory region.

 set(int, short)

 Copy values to the raw memory starting at the address referenced by this instance plus the offset scaled by the element size in bytes and the objects stride.
 Only the shorts in the intersection of values and the end of the memory region are transfered.
 When an exception is thrown, no data is transfered.